Nautilus – The Big Tank From Aspire

 The other feature of this tank is the air flow control that is located on the base.
 There are four settings to tighten or loosen the draw to your preference.
 This worked well and the actual collar ring when turned has a satisfying click when each selected setting.

 The Aspire Nautilus coil heads and Pyrex glass are the two main parts that can be replaced.
 The latter if you are careful with the tank should last a long time, the coils however will need replacing on a more regular basis, obviously depending on how heavy a vaper you are.
-The coils are around £10 for a pack of five and the Pyrex glass is around £6.

 If you are looking to replace the glass then I would urge you to take a look at the diamond pattern steel sleeve.
 This really does look great and is only a few pounds extra.